Crowns vs. Veneers: Comparison of Costs & Benefits.

 While braces can straighten teeth well, many people want alternatives because they do not want the embarrassment of metal pieces on their teeth or the expense and time involved in regularly visiting an orthodontist for appointments.
 As clear aligner treatments have become more popular and easier to access, more people choose this approach to getting a healthy, straight smile.

-Most orthodontists and some dentists offer aligner treatment, where customers regularly visit them to pick up new aligner sets.
+Most orthodontists and some dentists offer aligner treatment, where patients regularly visit them to pick up new aligner sets.
 This type of aligner treatment tends to be the most expensive since it still involves regular visits in a dental office.
-Doctor-monitored, at-home aligners are another option that don’t require any in-person visits.
+Doctor-monitored, at-home teeth aligners are another option that don’t require any in-person visits.

 To start, you make impressions of your teeth at home, which are sent to the aligner company for evaluation.
 If you are a good candidate for at-home aligners, you’ll have a treatment plan designed for you.
 A series of clear aligners will then be mailed to you, along with an outlined treatment schedule.